zeromq/ingescape/doc/content/blog/first_full_agent.md

 ### How to properly stop an agent

-When an agent stops, it shall call the *igs_stop* function in order for the ingeScape thread to close properly.
+When an agent has to stop, it shall call the *igs_stop* function in order for the ingeScape thread to close properly.
 This also informs other agents on the platform that your agent is leaving.
 If an agent stops abruptly, other agents will detect it but it might take some time (up to 30 seconds).

 The problem is how and when to call the *igs_stop* function, as there are many causes for an agent to stop :

-- As a developer you may identify some situations when the agent shall stop (e.g. when typing a */quit* command in the terminal or when a certain value is received on a given input),
+- As a developer you may identify some situations when the agent shall stop (e.g. when typing a */quit* command in the terminal or when a certain value is received on a given input, or upon a user action in a graphic application),
 - The ingeScape editor and some special agents have the ability to stop other agents remotely,
 - An interruption signal is received by the agent from the operating system.